tributes

 Indiana’s primary critical targets were a culture industry and political community that accepted and even valorized cold-blooded atomization — “depraved indifference,†as he’d put it — a world of glossy surfaces and televisual imagery that belied the fact that we’re all being taken for fools, brutalized by our idiot overlords.
 (The Schwarzenegger Syndrome: Politics and Celebrity in the Age of Contempt explores exactly this.)
 But unfocused spite — sprays of purposeless vandalism — can be funny for only so long.
 Indiana transcended the limitations of that emotional register because he was also a committed, if not didactic, moralist.
 A faggy Jonathan Edwards writing sentences of spangled brimstone, denouncing the fallen and taking inventory of the rubbish, he found very little redeemable about the way we live.
 Yet there’s always a certain sympathy and mystery to his diagnoses.
 “Who knows what hearts and souls have in them?†he asks in Horse Crazy.
 (Still, a nice scrim of scatological filth keeps things from getting too sentimental.
 From Rent Boy: “The way he moved, you could picture some bent-over guy’s ass sucking in Ricky’s prick with an aria of little farts.â€)

 During his recent reappraisal, writers have often commented on the redemptive potential of Indiana’s venom.
-The critic Tobi Haslett once said, “Indiana wielded a mace when no mere pinprick would pop the bubble.†The writer Paul McAdory, in his review of the 2022 essay collection Fire Season, writes, “Doesn’t Indiana hate absurdly, morally, ironically, searchingly?†And Christian Lorentzen has called Indiana’s hatred a “purifying agent.†Indeed, Indiana practiced a sort of controlled burning, clearing the chaparral to make way for, who knows what, a less barbaric polity, maybe.
+The critic Tobi Haslett once said, “Indiana wielded a mace when no mere pinprick would pop the bubble.†Paul McAdory, in his review of the 2022 essay collection Fire Season, writes, “Doesn’t Indiana hate absurdly, morally, ironically, searchingly?†And Christian Lorentzen has called Indiana’s hatred a “purifying agent.†Indeed, Indiana practiced a sort of controlled burning, clearing the chaparral to make way for, who knows what, a less barbaric polity, maybe.

 Yet, the hater was at his most affecting when confronted with obsessive love, a feeling that commingles warmth with disdain.
 Infatuation opens his characters to, and delimits the extent of their participation in, the world.
 In one of these love stories, an Indiana narrator recalls spending the summer at a friend’s house in Italy; the dream of expatriation seemed to promise a “simpler†life shorn of ambition and pettiness.